HannahEckert/MultiAttributeRecommenderSystems/README.md

 ## Additional Training Details
 All models are trained three times with seeds 42,43,44.
 Probabilistic post-ptocessing methods are additionally run 5 times with seeds 1,2,3,4,5.
 Reported results are averaged over runs.
-Specific training details are as reported in the config/recbole_config_default.yaml file.
+Specific model training details are as reported in the config/recbole_config_default.yaml file.
+All post processing methods except Continent are run with lambda=[0.1,0.01,0.005,0.001,0.0005,0.0001,0.00005].
+Continent is run wit lambda=[1,0.75,0.5,0.25].
+That is because in the Continent method the lambda is not a weight but a proportion of actions that are realised.